 I have a great preference for finding joy in life, although politics, climate change deniers, and people who throw lit cigarette butts out of cars cause me great despair.
+Actually, any non-biodegradeable disposed of in such a way makes me angry.

 At present I find much joy in my partners.
 I have finally and at long last become willing, nay, thrilled to identify as polyamorous after years of wanting and having multiple partners but eschewing the poly term.
 After a tumultuous 2013, in which I began a number of significant relationships, I feel that I have settled in to the life I have always wanted, but had not known how to begin.
-After a year of thinking about little other than sex, dates and sex, I am still thinking about sex, dates and sex, but also focusing better on creativity, ambition, and sex.

 I make an effort to live rationally, to consider all the information before making decisions, and to take care of myself, in order that I may be available to take care of others.
 I am not closed to the notion of new relationships, although I am not actively seeking them.
 I have a lot of partners and limited time, and every now and then actually set aside time for a 'me' date.
 I cannot fathom how I would fit in anyone else, because I love and adore my partners and don't want to jeopardise existing joy.